andrey-stepantsov/j-dump2csv/readme.md

 ### Install on Windows ###
 An install script for Windows is not provided.
 However, you can install the utility with CygWin or MinGW using the linux instructions.

+Cygwin directory layout does not have `~/Downloads`, so you should locate and navigate to this folder.
+It is likely in `/cygwindrive/c/Users/<user>/Downloads`

 Otherwise, unzip the distribution files and move the entire folder to a desired destination, then add the 'bin' folder to your path.